akatopo/GithubEmoji/README.md

 ## Similar Plugins

-The [Emoji](https://github.com/ethanal/SublimeEmoji/) plugin allows you to insert emoji characters from the command palette.
+* The [Emoji](https://github.com/ethanal/SublimeEmoji/) plugin allows you to insert emoji characters from the command palette.
+* The [Emoji](https://emojikeyboard.org) web application allows you search for emojis by keywords and click on an emoji to copy it to the clipboard.